sarahjburton/MCB185-2022/GUMPY.md

 disadvantages, which are described in more detail below.

 + Virtual machine - recommended
-+ Install Linux on PC - if you have a spare PC
++ Install Linux on a PC - best if you have a spare PC
 + Windows Subsystem for Linux - official Microsoft solution
 + Cygwin - may be useful for advanced users
 + Git bash - may be useful for advanced users